openhab/openhab-addons/bundles/org.openhab.binding.pentair/README.md

 |               | pollPeriod - Period of time in minutes between the poll command being sent to the IT-100 bridge - Not Required - default=1. |
 |               | id - ID to use when communciating on Pentair control bus - default = 34. |

-Currently automatic discovery is not supported and the binding requires configuration via the Paper UI or a file in the conf/things folder.
+Currently automatic discovery is not supported.
 Here is an example of a thing configuration file called 'pentair.things':

 ```